Multiple Library Confusion

 ANYway...

-If you suspect a disconnect between your current iTunes library location and what the iApps.plist maintains, you can easily open the iApps.plist with Text Edit and see what is listed.
-It will be gibberishy, but readable enough to confirm a problem.
-(If you have the Property List Editor.app it'll be easier to read, like the screenshot above.)
+If you suspect a disconnect between your current iTunes library location and what the iApps.plist maintains, you can easily open the iApps.plist with QuickLook to confirm a problem.
+(Property List Editor.app or Xcode will open it also.)

 And here is what I have recommended to users to correct the problem (but please use caution following this tip.
 It has worked for virtually everyone I have recommended it to, but I can't make guarantees on how it will result at your house since I don't have your details):

-• Make sure the drive that contains your multiple library folder is mounted.
+- Make sure the drive that contains your multiple library folder is mounted.
 Quit iTunes.
-Wait until it is definetly totally shut down.
+Wait until it is definitely totally shut down.